Japanese Bush Warbler (Uguisu) singing in spring forest

 Diet

-Primarily insects and other small invertebrates, gleaned from foliage and the ground.
+It feeds mainly on insects and other small invertebrates, picking them from leaves and the ground.

 Reproduction